idahogurl/vs-code-prettier-eslint/README.md

 ## Setup Format on Save

 - Open User or Workspace settings

---- On Windows/Linux - File > Preferences > Settings
+  - On Windows/Linux - File > Preferences > Settings

---- On macOS - Code > Preferences > Settings
+  - On macOS - Code > Preferences > Settings

-- Search for "Format On " and enable "Format on Save".
+- Search for "Format on " and enable "Format on Save".

 - Ensure both "Format on Input" and "Format on Paste" are disabled.
 They are not supported functionality.